Children aged 0 to 7

 Join the library

 Children are never too young to join the library.
 Parents or carers only need to take proof of identity along to any library in Aberdeen when they wish to join their children.
 Borrowing is free and there are no charges for late return of children's items borrowed on a child's card.
 Reservations made on a child's card are also free of charge.
+Please note you can register your child online which gives access to our digital services.
+There are ebooks and eaudio books suitable for all ages

 Visit your local library